singlecomm/angular-sc-select/README.md

 A better AngularJS Multi-Select directive

 ### TODO
-* Handle search text
-* Select the correct value from the option
-* Handle disabling the search text
+* Pass search text to the promise
 * Select all / none
 * Handle groups
 * Handle disabled choices